caprica/picam/README.md

 Tutorials
 ---------

+*Tutorials are currently for picam-1.x, new tutorials will be provided when picam-2.0.0 is released.*

 Some new tutorials are available [here](http://capricasoftware.co.uk/projects/picam/tutorials).

 Status
 ------

-The current API should be considered alpha, it is stable but nevertheless is still subject to change.
+The current API is stable but nevertheless is still subject to change.

-Thousands upon thousands of images have been captured with no problems.
+Hundres of thousands of images have been captured, but you might like to have a look at [this issue](https://github.com/caprica/picam/issues/9).

 Feedback is welcome at the [github project](https://github.com/caprica/picam).